Mannyvv/SocketServer_Chat/README.md

 - Live user online status to see who's online or offline.
 - Clean user input from HTML or SQL injections.
 - Private messaging between users.
+- User NGINX server for one point of contact.

 ## Technologies Used
 - **Python:** The server-side logic is powered by Python.